BartMassey/genuine-sieve/README.md

 work: it's not very fast.
 Please look at the comments in these files and at the paper for more information.

+The file `massey-sieve.hs` is my own implementation.
+It is a very simple implementation of O'Neill's idea, using `Data.Set` for the priority queue.

 The file `c2-sieve.hs` is taken from the c2 wiki
 <http://c2.com/cgi/wiki?SieveOfEratosthenesInManyProgrammingLanguages>.
 This is a scarily fast implementation: about an order of